DuckWeb for Students

 DuckWeb is the University of Oregon’s online information system for students.
 You’ll use DuckWeb to manage many aspects of your academic career.

-When you applied for admission to the UO, the Office of Admissions sent you a letter with your UO ID (a number in this format: 95XXXXXXX) and Personal Access Code (PAC).
+When you applied for admission to the UO, the Office of Admissions sent you a letter or email with your UO ID (a number in this format: 95XXXXXXX) and Personal Access Code (PAC).
 Use your ID and PAC to access DuckWeb.

 Keep your ID and PAC safe and secure -- never share them with anyone.
 If you think your PAC has been compromised, log into DuckWeb and change it immediately.